twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Version 5.0 until 6.0 makes **Complete Composites** dimmed in empty glyphs.
 * Version 1.0 until 7.0 does not support unmapped glyph(s) or glyph(s) with Unicode SMP mapping(s) in the preview toolbar.
 * The postscript name generation and additions to preview toolbar in versions 5.0 through 6.5 only supports glyphs with a Windows Unicode BMP mapping.
 * The program displays a critical error if you use Complete Composites in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK, the guy behind the font samples and his fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
 Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/) has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
 * If you want to change resources in versions containing a non-standard resource layout (tested with version 5.6), you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (tested with version 2.20) or [UPX](https://upx.github.io/) (tested with version 2.01 for DOS running Windows XP Pro K SP3 32-bit - this version was released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX says it's not packed.
 * In new fonts, the Euro (€) doesn't have a Macintosh Roman mapping but the international currency sign (¤) does have it.
 * The euro (€) and international currency sign (¤) use the same mapping in the Macintosh Roman glyph mapping list.